gekkeabt/Gradey/README.md

 - Import the sql file in the 'inc' folder into mysql ( with PHPMyAdmin, for example )
 - Open the 'index.php' file with your favorite editor and configure the username, password and host of mysql
 - Go to the url of the folder you placed the files in
-- Select a subject, enter your grade, the weight of it and then click on Add Grade
+- Select a period, subject, enter your grade, the weight of it and then click on Add Grade
 - You can view and remove all your grades on the same page
 - To see the date and time you added the grade hover over it
 - To delete a grade click on it and then click on Ok